aws-samples/amazon-cloudfront-redirector/README.md

 - A custom CSV file containing URL redirection rules with the format depicted bellow.
 This input file must be imported to the S3 bucket `import` prefix.
   1. `scheme`, `host`, `path`, `qs`: Standard source URL components.
   1. `regex`: If the rule leverages regex expressions, the pattern to match on path is defined here.
   1. `includeqs`: 1 or 0 to include/not include query string when redirecting.
-Default is 1 if undefined.
+Default is 0 if undefined.
   1. `to`: New URL location where to redirect the matched incoming request
   1. `sc`: Status code to return like 301 or 302
   1. `active`: 1 or 0 to enable/disable the rule.
-Default is 1 if undefined.
+Default(or if undefined) is 1.
   1. `start`, `end`: Date range for when to apply the redirection rule.
 If undefined, the rule takes effect immediately and has no expiry date.
+Time specified in UTC, Example format: 2024-06-10T21:15:00
-  1. `type`: `domain` (?)
+  1. `type`: `domain`| `rewrite`
-  1. `pt`: 1 or 0 to passthrough (usefull to handle exceptions/false positives)
+  1. `pt`: 1 or 0 to passthrough. useful to handle exceptions/false positives where you want to explicitly allow certain URLs as-is.
-  1. `includepath`: (?)
+  1. `includepath`: whether to include the request path as-is in the redirected URL.
+Used in domain based redirects.
-  1. `message`: Message to return with status code
+  1. `message`: Message to return with status code.
+Used in handling 4xx errors where we can have a response body.

 Consider the following custom CSV file example with the following three different redirection rules are set (domain, regex and standard)